 In this part of my evidence, I will show that the Council has a clear view of how it intends to use the Order Land and that the Order Scheme is unlikely to be blocked by any planning impediment, as required by paragraphs of the CPO Guidance.
 With reference to paragraph 107-109 of that Guidance, the planning justification for the Order is well settled in that the Planning Permission has been obtained and as such, although the Guidance indicates that it will not always be possible for all details to have been resolved by the time of the CPO; in this case, Planning Permission has been granted.
 As such, there are demonstrably no planning impediments to delivery.

 Savills submitted the Planning Application that underpins the Order Scheme for the Order Land on behalf of the Council, in March 2024.
-The Application was considered at Planning Committee on 4 September 2024 and the case officer’s report is included as Core Document reference [XX].
+The Application was considered at Planning Committee on 4 September 2024 and the case officer’s report is included as Core Document reference [CDB.134].

 Where (as here), the compulsory purchase order is made under section 226 of the Town and Country Planning Act 1990, the decision maker must have regard to planning matters.
 However, where specific issues have already been considered through the planning process, leading to the grant of planning permission, case law has established the correct approach (with reference to The Alliance Spring Company Limited v.
 First Secretary of State [2005] EWHC (Admin)).
+At paragraph 16 of the Collins J Judgment (as found at CDG.1) it is cited (with author’s emphasis in bold):

+“[The Secretary of State] recognised that the Inspector could properly have regard to the planning aspects: indeed, s.226(2)(c) of the 1990 Act makes it clear that he should.
+But he noted that those matters were taken into account in the grant of planning permission.
+In those circumstances, it is not in my view appropriate for an Inspector to take a different view on planning considerations which have already been considered unless there is fresh material or a change of circumstances.
+Clearly if there is evidence to show that particular matters were not taken into account or were not fully considered, a fresh view can properly be taken.”

-As established in that case, it is not appropriate for a decision maker to take a different view on planning considerations which have already been considered through the planning process, unless there is fresh material or a change of circumstances; where in this case, there is not.
+As established in that case, it is not appropriate for a decision maker to take a different view on planning considerations which have already been considered adequately through the planning process, unless there is fresh material or a change of circumstances; where in this case, there is not.

 I. The Scope of the Planning Permission